-Up to 25% of the reward for posts goes to the people who voted on it.
-These people are called curators.
+Up to 25% of the reward for each post goes to the people who upvoted on it.
+These people are called Curators.

-The more Steem Power you have in your account, the more your upvotes will be worth, and the more potential curation rewards you can earn!
+The more Steem Power you have in your account, the more your votes will be worth, and the more potential curation rewards you can earn!

-The payments may fluctuate (up and down) until the final payment is reached.
+The projected payments may fluctuate (up and down) until the final payment amount is reached.

 Payments for posts are split between the author (at least 75%) and the curators (up to 25%).

-The author reward is paid 50% in Steem Power, and 50% in liquid STEEM/SBD.
+The author reward is paid 50% in Steem Power and 50% in STEEM/SBD by default.

 Authors also have the option to decline payout, or be paid in 100% Steem Power!

-The higher the number, the more weighted votes an account has earned.
+The higher the reputation, the more upvotes the account received.

 All new users start at 25.

-Your reputation will go up as you earn upvotes for your posts and comments, but it can come down if they are flagged.
+Your reputation will go up as you earn upvotes for your posts and comments, but it can come down if they are downvoted (flagged).

 Cashing out or Spending SBD